Keats/vincentprouillet/content/articles/speeding-up-django-postgres.md

 At my current contract, we process hundreds of thousand of articles a day and those are saved in some different models as we go along the pipeline.
 The stack for that application is Django + PostgreSQL + [rq](http://python-rq.org/) (alternative to the classic Celery for the queues).
 Tasks started to take way too much time and so I started looking into.
+This is not going to mention caching but things should obviously be cached if this is applicated to your project.

 ## Speeding up Django queries
 The PostgreSQL database being on his own server, I assumed it was properly configured (spoiler: it wasn't) and thus started the investigation in the django project.
-The models in that case are news article, so it contains the text of the article (and it can get pretty big) as well as lots of metadata about it.
+The models in that case are news articles, so it contains the text of the article (and it can get pretty big) as well as lots of metadata about it.
 All in all, one of these objects can get pretty big (relatively speaking, keep in mind there are tens of millions of them) so getting/saving them can take some time.

 ### Only